 Philips 1970s Wall Spotlight

-Materials: Black painted aluminium, metallic brown painted aluminium.
+Materials: Black painted aluminium square wall mount.
+Metallic brown painted aluminium square tube.
 Black plastic parts.
 Porcelain socket.

 Length: 20 cm / 7.87” – adjustable